UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2_16.md

 ---

-## Multiple Condition Filtering - or
+## Multiple Condition Filtering - “or”

 Suppose that we are interested in cereals that either are made from the Quaker manufacturer **OR** a protein content above 4.